jmbhughes/jWalker/README.md

-# reverseboxcounting
+# randomwalks

-potential fractals/chaos theory problem in generating a fractal with a specific dimension
+fractals/chaos theory problem for random walks and fractals